carlitos081/rasp-carlitos081/README.md

 # rasp-carlitos081
-Ansible project to configure a raspberry
+Ansible project to configure a raspberrypi